This is a Guest Blog post by Jim Ausfahl .

 Disclaimer: This material has been modified from the public domain US Military field manual, FM 5-80.

-Jim Ausfahl is a physician in active medical practice, in Peoria Heights, Illinois, studying the art of surviving in a challenging environment and sharing the little he knows.
+Jim Ausfahl is a physician in active medical practice, in Peoria Heights, Illinois, studying the art of surviving in a challenging environment and sharing what he knows.